-Spelling:
+Spellings:

-Spelling is taught according to the rules and words contained in Appendix 1 of the English National Curriculum.
-Teachers use the No Nonsense spelling scheme to support their teaching and to provide activities that link to the weekly spellings.
+Spellings are taught according to the rules and words contained in Appendix 1 of the English National Curriculum.
+Teachers use the Spelling Shed Spelling Scheme to support their teaching and to provide activities that link to the weekly spellings.
 Children are given spellings to learn each week and are given a spelling test the following week.

 When marking work, in Key Stage One and Lower Key Stage Two, teachers identify up to five words that children have spelt incorrectly from within that child's known ability and they write at the end of the piece of writing for the child to practice.
-They are also encouraged to add these to their vocabulary banks.
+They are also encouraged to add these to their vocabulary books.